-The nice thing about the occasional Polar Vortex is the unplanned bonus time you get to spend with your kids.
-Last week, school was canceled four out of five days due to the extreme cold.
+The nice thing about the occasional Polar Vortex is the unplanned bonus time you get to spend with your kids (building a Lego Death Star!)
+Last week, the kids’ school was canceled four out of five days due to the extreme cold.
 Sure, it was trying in some aspects.

-So, what did we do to keep the kids occupied, while being literally stuck inside the house with -20 degree temps outside?
-LEGOs, of course!
+So, what did we do to keep the kids occupied, while being stuck inside the house with minus 20-degree F temps outside?
+LEGO, of course!
 And this is a post that I’m sure will resonate with many of you.

-How to be Frugal with LEGOs
+How to Get Frugal With LEGO

 Step 2: Watch YouTube for homemade ideas.
 We built a sweet little Minion my daughter thought was the bomb.
 My son and I got to build a LEGO Optimus Prime.
 There’s pretty much no limit to what you can build with these bricks.
-In most cases, our own ideas are better than the original kits themselves.
+In most cases, our ideas are better than the original kits themselves.

 Step 4: Download the official instructions for kits from LEGO.com.
 Now you’ll know how we spent our free time during the Polar Vortex last week.
-Papa had a crazy notion that all the random kits combined, including some donated pinks and purples from my daughter’s Friends collection, would be sufficient to build a….
-DEATH STAR!!
+Papa had a crazy notion that all the random kits combined, including some donated pinks and purples from my daughter’s Friends collection, would be sufficient to build a… LEGO DEATH STAR!!

-This thing actually SELLS.
+This thing SELLS.
 I have a colleague who bought this kit for his sons for Christmas a few years back.
 They proceeded to drop the completed ball of parts on the kitchen floor, to simulate its destruction.
 Ugh.
 A friend of our kids got the same kit just this past Christmas.
 She’s 5.
 And LOVES IT.
 (Apparently, Daddy only gets to sort and supply parts to the builder.)

-But ask good ol’ Cubert if he’s going to plop down $535 and change….
-Nope.
-Thanks to LEGO’s altruistic understanding of how the instruction booklets often get lost or shredded by the dog, they offer .PDF versions online.
+But ask Cubert if he’s going to plop down $535 and change… Nope.
+Thanks to LEGO’s altruistic understanding of how the instruction booklets often get lost or shredded by the dog, they offer PDF versions online.
 So, I decided to download the official LEGO Death Star instructions and go for broke.

 Want to know how many pages this novel is?
 Two Hundred and Sixty Four!!!
 Gulp.
-But we all chipped in though, and before long, the Death Star began to take form.
+But we all chipped-in though, and before long, the Death Star began to take form.
 Only this version would be known as “Disco Death Star”, thanks to those beautiful purples, blues, oranges, and yellows that blend in with the grays and blacks that dominate the real deal.

 What’s a loving father and mother to do?
 We both scoured eBay and Facebook markets for spare parts, of course!
-Eventually, I stumbled upon a five pound collection of a mish-mash of Star Wars kit pieces.
+Eventually, I stumbled upon a five-pound collection of a mish-mash of Star Wars kit pieces.
 Buy it Now cost? $30.
 Granted, shipping was $20.
 Still, for $50, we were able to finish this project 99.7% to specifications (if you are color blind).

 Ultimately, we had little problem plunking down $50 to complete what otherwise would’ve been a $535 kit, if purchased from Amazon, Target, or wherever.
 Our kids would probably disagree, but the added challenge of hunting to find pieces we weren’t sure we had was all part of the fun.